nginth/PiMonitor/README.md

 python3 run.py
 ```

 You should see rows start to show up on the Collection page on the ClearBlade platform.
+A message will be sent every 5 seconds to the ClearBlade platform with the percentage usage of each core of your cpus.

 ### Testing
 ```bash
 python3 run_tests.py
 ```

+### Assumptions
+This program is tailored for use on a Raspberry Pi 3 Model B. As such, this program assumes that the CPU of the machine it is running on has 4 (and only 4) cores.